DLCheruiyot/SMB_2_Anonymized/README.md

-# 📊 SMB_2_Anonymized: End-to-End Data Warehouse for a Small Business (Winery Use Case)
+# 📊 SMB_2_Anonymized: End-to-End Data Warehouse for a Small Hospitality Business

 This repository showcases a fully anonymized SQL Server-based data warehouse project designed for a small, consumer-facing business.
 The solution includes structured ETL layers (Bronze → Silver → Gold), performance-optimized views, and an integrated Power BI report — all built to support robust insights across sales, customer behavior, marketing, and revenue trends.